DoaaGomaa89/student-management-fullstack-springboot-angular/README.md

 ## Description
 This project is an web application fullstack based on Spring Boot & Angular with Spring Boot for backend and Angular for frontend.
 Basically, on the backend connect to MySQL database and use Spring Data JPA to generates table in database and from that i have ER Diagram, you can see it below description.
 On the frontend, build UI, interface,  component, service, router and make REST HTTP.

-I used IntelliJ IDEA for backend and Visual Studio Code for frontend.
-I have Dockerfile to build own image for application to run App container.
-When I build already done both backend, frontend then i put frontend project into backend project in IntelliJ IDEA

 ## Frontend (client) communicate with backend (server)
 ![communicate](https://user-images.githubusercontent.com/86077654/141684313-71b57416-fa47-4010-9b8c-60d981a8efce.png)